Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

      Set URL_PREFIX ='/' if you use the provided peasys_node.js server script, or set it '/functions.php' if you use Apache+PHP at server side.

-Last, the **HTTP port** needs to be configured under your Apache's `sites-available/` configuration, or inside the `peaudio_node.js` file, as appropriate:
+Last, the **HTTP port** needs to be configured under your Apache's `sites-available/` configuration, or inside the `peaudio_node.js` file, as appropriate, for instance:

      NODEJS_PORT = 8080;